Skip to main content

 If yes, these should cover costs first.
 Ask the bank about releasing funeral funds before probate.
 Contact the insurer with the death certificate to claim any life insurance.
 A pre-paid funeral plan transfers directly to the funeral director.

-Is the person a child under 18, or was it a stillbirth after 24 weeks?
+Was the person a child under 18, or was it a stillbirth after 24 weeks?

 If yes: the Children's Funeral Fund covers burial and cremation fees in England at no cost to you.
 There is no means test.
 See the section below for details.